konsumer/quickray/README.md

 This will produce a few .so files, and `qjs` binary you should include with your JS app.

-## notes
+## todo

-Dang! just use [this](https://github.com/raysan5/raylib/blob/master/parser/raylib_api.json) for parsing.
+- Dang! just use [raylib_api.json](https://github.com/raysan5/raylib/blob/master/parser/raylib_api.json) for parsing.
 Much better.
+- make a little indent function to make templates easier to read.